-However, the metaphor often deceives us, since it defines a reality and "transports" us to make us adapt to a situation.
-Some dreams of universality run the risk of cultivating the idea that there could be a universal "language" understood by all, without any learning and manifested through the expression of commands, especially the software graphics.
-In this sense, the "graphic figures" seek to be as unambiguous as possible and as "intuitive" as possible, thereby maintaining this "dream" of universality which, combined with globalization, leads, however, to standardization
+However, metaphor often deceives us, since it defines a reality and “moves” us to adapt to a situation.
+Some dreams of universality run the risk of cultivating the idea that there could be a universal “language” understood by all, without any learning and manifested through the expression of commands, especially software graphics.
+In this sense, “graphic figures” seek to be as unambiguous and as “intuitive” as possible, thereby maintaining this “dream” of universality which, combined with globalization, leads, however, to standardization.

-What we have called in our research the "rhetoric for creative authoring" offers a new methodology based, on the one hand, on the analysis of statements and "model-forms" by which software-tools anticipate the practices of users, and, on the other, on an empirical study of the practices used by authors of digital literature.
+What we have called in our research the “rhetoric for creative authoring” offers a new methodology based, on the one hand, on the analysis of statements and “model-forms” by which software tools anticipate the practices of users, and, on the other, on an empirical study of the practices used by authors of digital literature.

 Some uses of the tool then become a standard practice for millions of users.
-In our research, we studied three representative tools and software used in digital literature.
-Among them, Flash provides "model-forms" of design that strongly suggest the cinematographic field.
-The appropriation of these cultural codes means that they are no longer seen as a free choice, but as "defaults" (Manovich 2010b, 187).
-We can assume that such common practices from the movies, such as film editing, are increasingly anticipated by software tools available on the computer, making it a "dominant cultural interface" (Manovich 2010b, 188).
-The linking of time and space, operating in this software between a stage and the timeline for example, is part of an aesthetic strategy and has become one of the "fundamental organizational principles of the software" (Manovich 2010b, 189).
+In our research, we studied three representative tools and software applications used in digital literature.
+One of these tools was Flash, which provides “model-forms” of design that strongly suggest the field of cinematography.
+The appropriation of these cultural codes means that they are no longer seen as a free choice, but as “defaults” (Manovich 2010b, 187).
+We can assume that common practices from the movies, such as film editing, are increasingly anticipated by software tools available on the computer, making it a “dominant cultural interface” (Manovich 2010b, 188).
+The linking of time and space, operating in this software between a stage and the timeline, for example, is part of an aesthetic strategy and has become one of the “fundamental organizational principles of the software” (Manovich 2010b, 189).

-The user is also facing standardized context menus and the "toolbox" within the same product range (for example: File> New in Microsoft, Adobe, etc. or the magnifying icon that indicates to users that they can zoom in by clicking on it).
+The user is also facing standardized context menus and the “toolbox” within the same product range (for example: File> New in Microsoft, Adobe, etc., or the magnifying icon that tells users that they can zoom in by clicking on it).

 The cultural software-tool